TraekWells/personal-site/content/journal/2022-in-review.md

 ### Continue to build healthy habits

-I've done an _okay_ job of building some healthly habits this past year but there are few that I've been struggling to hammer home.
+I've done an _okay_ job of building some healthy habits this past year but there are few that I've been struggling to hammer home.
 These are the habits that **I am** going to build next year:

 - Waking up early (5 AM would be ideal)
 - Fasting 16 hours per day, minimum